psyouloveme/Knowledgebase/Shenmue_I/Map_Names_IDs.md

 # Map Names/IDs

-(*Note*: If someone wants to convert this to a markdown table, feel free to do it.)
+(*Note*: If someone wants to convert this to a markdown table, feel free to do it.
+DONE)

 | NAME | ID | LOCATION | APPERANCE | ENTRY POINTS |